Best practices for performance efficiency

 Workspace admins can create serverless SQL warehouses that enable instant compute and are managed by Databricks.
 Use them with Databricks SQL queries just as you usually would with the original Databricks SQL warehouses.
 Serverless compute comes with a very fast startup time for SQL warehouses, and the infrastructure is managed and optimized by Databricks.

-Serverless compute for workflows allows you to run your Databricks job without configuring and deploying infrastructure.
+Serverless compute for jobs allows you to run your Databricks job without configuring and deploying infrastructure.
 With serverless compute, you focus on implementing your data processing and analytics pipelines, and Databricks efficiently manages compute resources, including optimizing and scaling compute for your workloads.
 Autoscaling and Photon are automatically enabled for the compute resources running your job.

 • Serverless compute for notebooks